The oil market is buzzing with speculation — and for once, it has nothing to do with oil prices.

 Saudi Aramco is an absolute powerhouse, which dwarfs not only that of all other oil companies globally, but also, any publicly-listed company including the world’s largest five — who by the way, all happen to be technology-focused (Alphabet, Apple, Facebook, Amazon and Microsoft.

-Which brings up the second question: what does Aramco’s numbers (and looming IPO) mean for global markets?
+Which brings up the second question: what does Aramco’s numbers (and upcoming IPO) mean for global markets?

 The answer to this is rather complex and it all depends on the actions of Saudi Arabia’s defacto ruler Crown Prince Mohammed bin Salman, who originally floated the idea of privatising Saudi’s largest commercial entity back in January 2016.
 At the time, oil prices were cascading to their record lows of around $40 per barrel.